Canadian Marketing Code of Ethics & Standards

 These standards of practice apply to commercial solicitation relating to the purchase of products or services, or requests for charitable donation conveyed by telephone voice communications (also known as telemarketing), or by means of telephone facsimile (also known as fax).
 (See CMA's Telemarketing Regulations in Canada Guide).

 N3.1 Calling and Faxing Hours: Marketers must limit the hours of outbound telemarketing or faxing to the hours of 9:00 a.m. to 9:30 p.m. weekdays and 10:00 a.m. to 6:00 p.m.
 Saturdays and Sundays.
 Restrictions refer to the time zone of the called party.
-Daylight savings time changes must be implemented immediately upon the time change in order to maintain compliance.
+Daylight savings time changes must be implemented immediately upon the time change to maintain compliance.
 Calling or faxing must not be undertaken on statutory holidays.

 N3.4 Calls to Mobile Devices: Marketers must not knowingly call or send voice messages to wireless devices of either consumers or businesses without prior consent.

-N3.5 Unlisted Numbers: Marketers must not knowingly call any consumer or business who has an unlisted or unpublished telephone number, except where the telephone number was furnished by the consumer or business to that marketer, or by a third-party with the consumer’s consent.
+N3.5 Unlisted Numbers: Marketers must not knowingly call any consumer or business who has an unlisted or unpublished telephone number, except where the telephone number was provided by the consumer or business to that marketer, or by a third-party with the consumer’s consent.